 Effects of Implicit Personality Theory

-The implicit theories we form about other people can have a variety of effects.
+The implicit theories we form about other people can have various effects.
 In some ways, forming these impressions of others can often be a way to quickly make sense of others in our environment.
-It allows us to make judgments quickly without expending a great deal of energy.
+It allows us to make judgments quickly without expending much energy.

 However, it can also lead to inaccurate impressions and poor judgments.
 First impressions are often skewed or may be inaccurate.
 And because these personality theories are implicit and automatic, they can sometimes be quite difficult to change.